 Bangs and Length

-With so many curls and updos, you may have thought that straight strands didn't have a place in the 60's, but think again.
-Straight, seemingly-air-dried strands were an effortless fashion statement.
+With so many curls and updos, you may have thought that straight strands didn't have a place in the 60s, but think again.
+Straight, seemingly-air-dried strands were an effortless fashion statement, like actress Akiko Wakabayashi rocks her in her turn as Bond girl Aki in You Only Live Twice.
 Pair them with heavy bangs and even better.
 Nowadays, with long hair being such a staple, it's super simple to recreate this look.

-The 60's were also a time when pulling your bangs back first became a thing.
-While pulled-back bangs were more recently popular in the 00's, the 60's rocked the look in a more stylish way, pairing the poof with ultra-voluminous mids and ends, as opposed to super-straight lengths.
+The 60s were also a time when pulling your bangs back first became a thing.
+While pulled-back bangs were more recently popular in the early aughts, the 60's rocked the look more stylishly, pairing the poof with ultra-voluminous mids and ends, as opposed to super-straight lengths.
 The result is nothing short of glamorous.

-The Beatles might have brought the mop top to the forefront, but it soon translated to female styles, as well.
-The messy bowl cut focused volume to the top and crown of the head, with slightly uneven ends for a less uniform end look.
+The Beatles might have brought the mop-top to the forefront, but it soon translated to female styles, as well.
+The messy bowl cut focused volume to the head's top and crown, with slightly uneven ends for a less uniform end look.
 It was messy-chic and continues to be a request in modern-day salons.

-By now it's clear that flipped-out and flipped-under styles were a staple of the 60's.
-Add hair clips to the mix and you have yourself another style that was worn endlessly in the 60's.
-Given the accessories craze and sleek obsession in 2019, it's only a matter of time before this trendy style makes its way to 2020.
+By now, it's clear that flipped-out and flipped-under styles were a staple of the 60s.
+Add hair clips to the mix, and you have yourself another style that was worn endlessly in the 60s.
+Given the accessories craze and sleek obsession in modern times, it was only a matter of time before we started seeing this trend pop up on social feeds everywhere.